linda-seiter/CMSC115_2258/unit8_project/README.md

 ## Task #0 - Run the `main()` method with sample user input

-- The `LandscapeService` class contains a method `printMatrix` to print the contents of a 2D String array.
+The `LandscapeService` class contains a method `printMatrix` to print the contents of a 2D array of strings.
-- The `main` method creates a 2D array with the dimensions given by the user, then calls `printMatrix`.
+The `main` method creates a 2D array of strings with the dimensions given by the user, then calls `printMatrix`.

 Run the `main()` method to confirm the matrix with the specified dimensions is created and printed: